saper-2/rpi-ds2413-2100h/README.md

 I had no errors while compiling and running commands :smile:
 # Testing
 Rebot done, I logged into ssh - kernel works ok :smile:
-So, let's check what I have got in my device directory nad what is in modules...
+So, let's check what I have got in my device directory and what is in modules...
 ```
 pi@piv2:~ $ lsmod
 Module                  Size  Used by